rritec/Cloud-Data-Engineering/bigdata/linux.md

 ##### mkdir

-1. The mkdir stands for 'make directory'.
+1. The mkdir stands for `make directory.`
 2. With the help of mkdir command, you can create a new directory wherever you want in your system.
 3. Syntax:
 ``` bash